zainabdnaya/libft/README.md

 # libft
-Libftproject

-This id the new Libft project for the new 42Network Cursus
+Libftproject,This is the new Libft project for the new 42Network Cursus!

 ##Goal of this Project
 The aim of this project is to code a C library regrouping usual functions that you’ll be allowed